Requirements

 Candidates must complete all sections of the semi-finals in order to remain eligible for the Finals.

-Semi-finalists who have not been chosen as Finalists are asked to participate in an on-stage Defilé immediately prior to the awards ceremony.
-Rehearsals for this will take place at the Royal Academy of Dance headquarters.
+Semi-finalists who have not been selected as finalists are asked to participate in an on-stage defilé during the final.
+Rehearsals for this will take place at the Auditório Ibirapuera.
 The time will be confirmed in your timetable, which you will receive at registration.

 Final

-The final will consist of the performance of the Commissioned Variation, the Candidate’s own Dancer’s Own variation and their Classical Repertoire variation.
+The final will consist of the performance of the following:

 Criteria for Assessment